masterdesky/ELTE-astronomy-complex-exam/cosmology/topics-cosmo.md

 gravitational waves)
 5. Particle cosmology
-(thermodynamics of relativistic and nonrelativistic particles; decoupling of particles; the entropy of the Universe, the temperature of the neutrino gas; particle horizon)
+(thermodynamics of relativistic and nonrelativistic particles; decoupling of particles; the entropy of the Universe; the temperature of the neutrino gas; particle horizon)
 6. Thermal history of the Universe
 (primordial nucleosynthesis, the determination of the